04 - Home

 A patchwork knitted blanket draped,

-upon a chaise stood near,
+upon a chaise stands near—

-I place upon her sleeping frame,
+I place upon her sleeping frame

 to guard from atmosphere.

-And I with stories racing and,
+And I with stories racing and

-a mind not firing best.
+a mind not firing best,

-I lay myself on blanket near,
+lay myself on blanket near

 and bequeath myself to rest.